 How Can I Get My Kids to Do Cleaning Chores?

 In a perfect world, your kids would do their cleaning chores every week.
-Whether their chores involved cleaning, completing standard household tasks, or even tackling yard work, they would finish them: A) without having to be reminded, B) without a fuss, and C) without needing to be bribed.
-Unfortunately, as this Arlington Heights maid service will attest, it is not a perfect world, and you will need to resort to certain measures in order to get your kids to do their chores.
+Whether it involved cleaning, completing standard household tasks, or even tackling yard work, they would finish them: A) without having to be reminded, B) without a fuss, and C) without needing to be bribed.
+Unfortunately, as this Arlington Heights maid service will attest, it is not a perfect world, and you will need to resort to certain measures in order to get your kids to do their tasks.
 Here are five ideas that just might motivate them:

 Offer an allowance

 This really only works if your child is old enough to understand the meaning of money, and is patient enough to save their allowance for something that he or she wants.
 The amount of the allowance is up to you, and it depends largely on two things – your budget and the age of your child.
 A weekly or monthly allowance in exchange for doing chores can be a great motivating factor.